 Mary who also posts her grocery game posts was who inspired me to save for the Christmas Reserve.
 If you have a look at her posts in the comments of the GGC posts you will see her reserve funds that she saves for.

 Perhaps Mary might have more to add and some tips for you.
 Let me see if she reads this comment or I will contact her directly.

-Below Mary explains what her Christmas reserve fund entails and to be honest I think everyone who finds money tight over the holidays to consider starting one.
+Below, Mary explains what her Christmas reserve fund entails, and to be honest, I think everyone who finds money tight over the holidays should consider starting one.

 My Christmas Reserve fund covers the extras that come up between American Thanksgiving and New Years…for our family that’s baking supplies, candies, chocolates, nuts, a turkey, a ham, any specialty party trays that we may order, drinks such as sparkling apple juice and what not.